States Reorganisation Commission

-The States Reorganisation Commission (SRC) constituted by the Central Government of India in December 1953 to recommend the reorganization of state boundaries.
+The States Reorganisation Commission of India (SRC) constituted by the Central Government of India in December 1953 to recommend the reorganization of state boundaries.
 In September 1955, after two years of study, the Commission, comprising Justice Fazal Ali, K. M. Panikkar and H. N. Kunzru, submitted its report.
-The commission's recommendations were accepted with some modifications and implemented in the States Reorganisation Act in November, 1956.
-The act provided that India's state boundaries should be reorganised to form 14 states and 6 centrally administered territories.
+The commission's recommendations were accepted with some modifications and implemented in the States Reorganisation Act in November 1956.
+The act provided that India's state boundaries should be reorganized to form 14 states and 6 centrally administered territories.
+On 10 December 1948, the report of Dhar Commission was published but the issue remained unsolved.